 Are our children staying with us?

-- This rate exceeds the average of charter schools by nearly 10%, and is also substantially higher than the district schools in the communities we serve.
+- This rate exceeds the average retention rate for public charter schools, and is also substantially higher than the retention in the district schools in the communities we serve.

 Are our kids growing and achieving?

 - Due to COVID-19, our students did not take the MCAS in 2020.
 We look forward to sharing our most recent MCAS results in 2021.